ARM-software/CMSIS-DSP/ComputeGraph/examples/example4/README.md

 ## appnodes.py

 This file is defining the new nodes which were used in `graph.py`.
-In `graph.py` which are just defining new kind of nodes for scheduling purpose : type and sizes.

 In `appnodes.py` we including new kind of nodes for simulation purpose:

 ```python
 from cmsisdsp.cg.scheduler import *
 ```

 The CFFT is very similar to the C++ version of example 3.
 But there is no `prepareForRunning`.
 Dynamic / asynchronous mode is not implemented for Python.